Also known as: American pokeweed, common pokeweed, inkberry, pokeberry, poke

-- Pokeweed can often be found in yards, pastures, forest edges, or disturbed areas like roadsides.
+- Pokeweed can often be found in yards, pastures, forest edges, and roadsides.

-- Seeds are distributed in bird droppings, so it is often found in areas where birds like to rest, like fence lines and under powerlines.
+- Seeds are distributed in bird droppings, so it is often found in areas where birds like to roost, like fence lines and under powerlines.

 - This hardy species can survive in shade or sun and tolerates many soil types but prefers locations with moisture.

 - Pokeweed spreads quickly and easily outcompetes native plants.